Charmonium tetraquarks and pentaquarks or an additional quark?

-An advantage to the model generating the predictions of this paper is that it classifies almost all of the previously discovered charmonium tetraquarks and pentaquarks within a single framework.
+An advantage to the model that generates the predictions of this paper is that it classifies almost all of the previously discovered charmonium tetraquarks and pentaquarks within a single framework.
 But the model has significant differences from the Standard Model, so it can only be accepted after surviving very thorough testing.
 An advantage of the predicted production and decay processes in this paper is that most of them can be tested using data already collected in previous or ongoing experiments.
-It would be interesting to see if such tests would support or contradict the hypothesis of an additional quark.